mwc360/mwc360.github.io/_posts/2026-02-04-Notebooks-vs-Spark-Jobs-in-Production.md

 - Did it arrive in the right shape?
 - Did it break anything downstream?

-There's nothing about most production workloads that _requires_ the use of notebooks, it's a convenience thing: _I can ship the thing I used to interactively develop my solution while benefitting from ease of further code changes, and it comes with the ability to interweave documentation with code._
+There's nothing about most production workloads that _requires_ the use of notebooks, it's a convenience thing: _I can ship the thing I used to interactively develop my solution while benefitting from ease of making further code changes, and it comes with the ability to interweave documentation with code._

 While notebooks optimize for convenience, Spark Job Definitions optimize for intent.
 If reliability is your first principle, intent should always come before convenience.